sylviamoss/diceware-cli/README.md

       --hide               pbcopy and hide password.
 Password WON'T be printed out -l, --lang string        password language
                             available langs: en, pt (default "en")
-      --separator string   character that separates the words, to remove reparator use --separator=none (default " ") -s, --size int32         the amount words the password will have (default 6)
+      --separator string   character that separates the words. use --separator=none to remove reparator (default "/") -s, --size int32         the amount words the password will have (default 6)
 ```